TEnders64/OnlinePython_Lectures/Week_6(Django_Level1)/lecture3.md

 - We create custom managers to hold our validations and extend the basic Objects manager.
 - All of this is using OOP!

-### Group Assignment (Sports_ORM)
-- Download the Sports_ORM assignment
-- Test your queries by modifying the existing queries inside the context dictionary in the index method
-- Copy/paste the working queries into the three .md files below the questions
-- Prosper!

-##### Look through the documentation!

 ### Example (walk through first few)
 Level 1